mpiraux/draft-piraux-quic-multipath-additional-addresses/draft-piraux-quic-additional-addresses.md

 additional_addresses (TBD - experiments use 0x925addaXX):

-: A list of server addresses that the client can migrate the connection to.
-This transport parameter MUST NOT be sent by a client.
+: Indicates the support of the ADDITIONAL_ADDRESSES frame as defined in the -XX draft version of this document.
+This transport parameter MUST NOT be sent by a server.

+# ADDITIONAL_ADDRESSES Frames

+The server uses an ADDITIONAL_ADDRESSES frame (type=TBD - experiments use 0x925addaXX)
+to advertise the additional addresses that a client can use to reach it.
+This frame MUST NOT be sent by a client.

 ~~~
 Additional Addresses {
+  Type (i) = TBD,
+  Additional Addresses Count (i),
   Additional Address (..) ...,
 }
 ~~~
-{: #fig-additional-addresses title="Additional Addresses Format"}
+{: #fig-additional-addresses title="ADDITIONAL_ADDRESSES Frame Format"}

 ~~~
 Additional Address {